abstractfactory/rfc/spec10.md

 # History

-As this is the first specification for Open Metadata, let us start with some background.
-Open Metadata was first initiated in 2013 to facilitate for the development of [Pipi][] and as a response to the ever-more complex nature of meta-data for common use.
+Open Metadata was first initiated in 2013 to facilitate the development of [Pipi][] and as a response to the ever-more complex nature of meta-data for common use.

 #### Definition